ecmel/vscode-html-css/README.md

 ## Specifying Style Sheets

-Style sheets can be specified in VS Code settings per workspace folder in `.vscode/settings.json` and will suggest for all configured languages within that workspace folder.
+Remote and local style sheets with optional glob patterns can be specified in VS Code settings per workspace folder in `.vscode/settings.json` and will suggest for all configured languages within that workspace folder.

-### Glob Patterns

-Glob patterns can have the following syntax:
+Glob patterns for local style sheets can have the following syntax:

 | Pattern | Matches                                     |
 | ------- | ------------------------------------------- |